smarticu5/smarticu5.github.io.old/_posts/2020-04-23-image-pull-secrets.md

 Woo, first post!
 I've been looking more into container security lately and my friends and family are bored of hearing me talk about it, so I'm turning to a random internet audience now.
 More likely no one will read this, and I'll end up uisng it as self-reference.

 Kubernetes clusters are used to run images.
-Sure, they do some fancy witchcraft to make them run in a distributed, high availability manner, but none of that matters if your cluster can't get your images from registry somewhere.
+Sure, they do some fancy witchcraft to make them run in a distributed, high availability manner, but none of that matters if your cluster can't get your images from a registry somewhere.
 Normally, this is pretty simple.
 In a test cluster using [kind](https://github.com/kubernetes-sigs/kind), let's create a really basic manifest to deploy a pod.

 ```yaml
 apiVersion: v1